avidml/website/exampleSite/content/database/_index.md

 url: /database
 ---

-AVID stores instantiations of AI risks using two base data classes: **Vulnerability** and **Report**.
-A *vulnerability* (vuln) is a high-level evidence of an AI failure mode, in line with the NIST CVEs.
-A *report* is one example of a particular vulnerability occurring, supported by qualitative or quantitative evaluation.
+AVID is a database of failure modes in general-purpose AI (GPAI) systems, including LLMs, closed-api models, developer tooling, and end-to-end applications and agents.
+The two base data classes are **Report** and **Vulnerability**.
+A *report* captures one concrete occurrence with supporting evidence; a *vulnerability* (vuln) captures a recurring failure mode.

+> Older AVID records (before 2025) were curated under a broader AI/ML scope; these should be interpreted as legacy entries relative to the current GPAI-focused scope.

+The definition of an "AI vulnerability" is still evolving across the ecosystem, so AVID currently uses a working definition.
+In this release, we are prioritizing report-level evidence and have not yet published new vulnerability records.

-Information about either is schematized and stored in AVID.
-To learn more about the motivations and technical details of vulns and reports, refer to our [documentation](https://avidml.gitbook.io/).
+Records in this database can be mapped to multiple taxonomy frameworks.
+The AVID taxonomy is one reference taxonomy in a broader taxonomy library.
+To learn more about the database and usage, refer to our [documentation](https://avidml.gitbook.io/).

 ## Reports
 Reports are occurrences of a vulnerability.
 Based on the references provided in a specific report, reports can potentially more granular and reproducible than vulnerabilities.